 Make the best use of, and continuing to raise the quality of, our new and existing housing stock (SO2(d)).

-Out of 410 dwellings completed during 2018/19, there were 334 dwellings on sites with a capacity of 5 dwellings or more, representing 81% of the total completions.
+Out of 728 dwellings completed, there were 671 dwellings on sites with a capacity of 5 dwellings or more, representing 92% of the total completions.